Watch US Inflation for Hidden Price Boost: The Green Week Ahead | ExBulletin

 In the UK, gross domestic product likely rose in February, but by an amount too small to offset the 2.9% drop the month before.
 At the same time, industrial production in the euro area is expected to decline in February, with data from national statistics offices so far indicating a decline in the sector.

-Elsewhere in Europe, the Serbian central bank is likely to keep its interest rate unchanged, while Ukrainian monetary officials may continue to tighten policy as inflation rises and a deal with the International Monetary Fund remains far away.
+Elsewhere in Europe, Serbia’s central bank is likely to keep its interest rate unchanged, while Ukrainian monetary officials may continue to tighten policy as inflation rises and a deal with the International Monetary Fund remains far away.

 In Turkey, the new central bank governor, Sahap Kavcioglu, is expected to keep the benchmark rate at 19% during his first monetary policy meeting on Thursday.
 He fought to convince investors with a commitment to strict monetary policy after his predecessor was fired following a 200 basis point hike last month.

 Uganda could hold its policy rate for a fifth consecutive meeting on Wednesday and on the same day the Bank of Namibia will likely leave its rate unchanged also after its South African neighbor held in March.
-Namibia’s benchmark index is 25 basis points higher than South Africa’s, which helps protect the country’s reserves and the currency peg.
+Namibia’s benchmark is 25 basis points higher than South Africa’s, which helps protect the country’s reserves and the peg of its currency.

-To learn more, read Bloomberg Economics’ full week for the EMEA region.

 Latin America

-The hesitant nature of the recoveries in Colombia and Brazil should be laid bare by their February retail reports, as the former once again imposed restrictions to contain the virus as the national health crisis of recent times has subsided. is aggravated.
+The hesitant nature of the recoveries in Colombia and Brazil should be laid bare by their February retail reports, as the former once again imposed restrictions to contain the virus while the latter’s national health crisis worsened .

 Employment reports in Mexico, Brazil and Peru can also be expected to highlight the damage inflicted by the pandemic.
-Millions of workers in the region’s two largest economies remain on the sidelines as the labor market in Perus’s capital, the mega-city of Lima, is at last year’s low but remains far from fit pre-pandemic.
+Millions of workers in the region’s two largest economies remain on the sidelines, while the labor market in the Peruvian capital, the mega-city of Lima, is at last year’s low but remains far from its shape pre-pandemic.

 Argentina releases its March consumer price report on Thursday.
 Annual inflation is above 40% and some forecasts predict 50% before the end of the year, as midterm elections and stalled talks with the IMF over a $ 45 billion loan restructuring could be used. to discourage budget cuts.

 A number of small economies in the region are joining Brazil and Peru to release trade figures next week.
-Taken together, Latin America’s largest economies saw increased trade surpluses in 2020, as the pandemic demand shock dampened imports.
+Taken together, Latin America’s largest economies saw a surge in trade surpluses in 2020 as the demand shock from the pandemic dampened imports.

+– With the help of Theophilos Argitis, Alister Bull, Benjamin Harvey and Malcolm Scott

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online